 Citi Double Cash Credit Card.
 While there’s no bonus for opening this account today, there is an introductory interest rate of 0% on purchases and balance transfers for 15 months.
 After that, the variable APR will be 12.99%-22.99%, based on your creditworthiness.
 Keep in mind there is a 3% fee (with a minimum of $5) for each balance transfer, this balance transfer fee applies with this offer.

 Citi is looking to attract customers with a potential of 2% cash back on every purchase.
 They make you work to get it, though.
 Every purchase with this card earns 1% cash back immediately.
-Then, as you pay off the card — and I recommend always paying your card in full every month because if you don’t, the interest you pay negates your rewards — you’ll earn 1% cash back on every dollar you pay.
+Then, as you pay off those purchases on the card — and I recommend always paying your card in full every month because if you don’t, the interest you pay negates your rewards — you’ll earn 1% cash back on every dollar you pay for those purchases you made using your Card.

 Fidelity Investment Rewards Visa Signature Card.
 Fidelity’s card is regularly cited as a Consumerism Commentary readers’ favorite.
 For the first $15,000 you spend on this card in a year, you will earn 1.5 points.
 After you hit the $15,000 threshold, each dollar will earn 2 points.
 Every time you pass 5,000 points, Fidelity will deposit $50 into your account.